What Does PPB Mean in Hydrogen Water?

 Not automatically.

-A higher PPB claim means a higher dissolved hydrogen concentration claim, but the number should be interpreted with testing context.
+A higher PPB claim means a higher reported dissolved hydrogen concentration, but the number should be interpreted with measurement context.

 Ask:

-• How long does the hydrogen remain dissolved?
+- How long did the hydrogen remain dissolved?

-• Does the claim apply to real-world use or only ideal test conditions?
+- Does the claim represent normal use or ideal test conditions?

 A big PPB number without testing context is a shiny dashboard with no engine report.